Gradient Distance Function: Related Work

 Several approaches to mitigating these drawbacks have been proposed.
 In~\cite{Zhou22}, the level-sets close to the surface are constrained to be parallel to it to learn UDFs from sparse point clouds.
 In~\cite{Zhao21a}, 3D position features extracted via a set of anchor points on the surface are used as additional inputs for predicting UDF values.
 This approach improves single-view garment reconstruction.
 Some methods involve learning additional information.
 In~\cite{Wang22b}, an additional network is used to predict a pseudo-sign for each spatial point, defined via the surface gradient of the closest surface point while the algorithm of~\cite{Venkatesh20} predicts surface orientation together with the UDF for improved modeling of local geometric details.
 However, none of these methods addresses the challenge inherent to training deep networks to predict UDF values accurate enough to prevent the creation of holes and non-smooth surfaces.

 \parag{Open Surface Representations.}

 Instead of improving UDF-based schemes, one can also propose different representation schemes for open surfaces.
 In 3PSDF~\cite{Chen22e}, they are modeled by using occupancy grids, by masking out empty regions, and by classifying unmasked grid cells as either positive or negative.
 These pseudo signs provide a notion of "inside" or "outside" the local surface based on the surface gradient of the nearest surface point, as in \cite{Wang22b}.
 However, this method requires pre-orienting the training data, and does not provide the continuous distances required for precise meshing.
 Instead of directly learning the UDF, the CSP algorithm of~\cite{Venkatesh21} predicts the closest surface point.
 This representation is differentiable at the surface, but the scalar field does not exhibit distance-like continuity and is challenging to learn.
 In contrast, our proposed GDF predicts the vector pointing to the nearest surface point.
 When crossing the surface: like SDFs, GDFs scalar field changes from positive to negative or vice versa, while CSP yields constant values.
 As a result, CSPs are harder to train and yield less precise reconstructions, as we will demonstrate.
-One approach that is related to our method and CSP is NVF\cite{Yang_2023_CVPR}, which predicts the gradient vector for each query point.
-However, this method is specifically designed for 3D shape reconstruction from point-clouds where the input feature is constructed via neighboring points in the given point-cloud.
+One approach that is related to our method and CSP is NVF \cite{Yang_2023_CVPR}, which predicts the gradient vector for each query point using codebooks to memorize UDF patterns that match the input point cloud.
+Our method, whereas, shows that directly learning gradient distance functions yields a general-purpose, surface-differentiable representation—well beyond codebook-style point-cloud modeling—while remaining simple to train with a standard auto-decoder.